 Fabrics are basically the backbone of all clothing. (well it is what clothes are made of after all) Style, cut or patterns make very little difference to a piece of clothing.
 If the fabric used is wrong, then it’s going to flop.

-They are basically two different types of natural fibres; those of plant origin or animal origin.
-Natural fibres are also thought to better for the environment because they are sustainable materials.
+They are basically two different types of natural fibers; those of plant origin or animal origin.
+Natural fibers are also thought to be better for the environment because they are sustainable materials.

-Wool (mostly sheep ‘hair’), is removed by shearing the sheep before it is washed, combed and spun into yarn.
+Wool (mostly sheep ‘hair’), is removed by shearing the sheep before it is washed, combed, and spun into yarn.
 The yarn is then either woven or knitted into garments.
-These are durable, warm, cosy and (like most natural fibres) breathable and hypoallergenic.
+These are durable, warm, cozy, and (like most natural fibers) breathable and hypoallergenic.

 Wool has a hairy texture and can vary in levels of coarseness.
 If you want soft, fine wool choose Merino or Lambswool.